 The purpose we see for sport at Cornerstone Christian School is to encourage the development of sport as a Godly pursuit impacting:

-These guidelines are set out to establish the rationale for sport at CCS and state the expectations for participants involved in sport at CCS.
-It serves as a framework for promoting fair play, ethical behaviour, and respect among athletes, coaches and support staff, officials, and spectators.
+These guidelines outline the rationale for sport at CCS and set clear expectations for all participants.
+They provide a framework for promoting fair play, ethical behaviour, and respect among athletes, coaches, support staff, officials, and spectators.

 Recent Sporting News Articles